How Much Does a Termite Infestation Actually Cost?

 • Wood damage that contains soil: Termites will typically bring soil from the ground into the galleries they create when consuming wood.
 Just like with mud tubes, this is a method they use to create a closed environment, thus conserving moisture.

-If you suspect termite damage, it's crucial to consult a professional pest control expert who can recommend the appropriate measures.
+If you suspect termite damage, it's crucial to consult a professional termite exterminator at Ransford Pest Control.
+Our local experts will recommend the appropriate measures.

 Get a Free Estimate